Fine-Grained Complexity and Algorithms for the Schulze Voting Method

 As the $r^{2.5-o(1)}$ time bottleneck for solving Dominance Product and even Dominating Pairs has remained unchallenged for 30 years, it is believed that the two problems require $r^{2.5-o(1)}$ time (see, e.g.,~\cite{Lincoln20}).
 Due to Theorem~\ref{thm:lb_graph} (in which $m=2n$), we get that it would likely be very challenging to obtain an $\Oh(m^{2.5-\eps})$ time algorithm for $\eps>0$ for computing the weighted majority graph, even if $\omega=2$.

 We have shown that constructing the weighted majority graph is likely an expensive task.
-It could still be, however, that one can find a possible winner without explicitly constructing the weighted majority graph, as per our question (2) above.
+It could still be, however, that one can find a winner without explicitly constructing the weighted majority graph, as per our question (2) above.
 Our final result relates question (2) to the Dominating Pairs problem:

-\begin{theorem} Suppose that there is an $\Oh(T(n))$ time algorithm that, given $n$ voters with preferences over $\Oh(n)$ candidates, can test whether a given candidate is a possible winner of the Schulze method.
+\begin{theorem} Suppose that there is an $\Oh(T(n))$ time algorithm that, given $n$ voters with preferences over $\Oh(n)$ candidates, can test whether a given candidate is a winner (or can find an arbitrary winner) of the Schulze method.
 Then there is an $\Oh(T(r)+r^2\log r)$ time algorithm for the Dominating Pairs problem for two $r\times r$ matrices. \end{theorem}

 The theorem above appears as Theorem~\ref{thm:lb_testing_winner} in the body of the paper.
-Because in the proof we have $m=\Theta(n)$, our result shows that even testing whether a candidate is a possible winner in $\Oh(m^{2.5-\eps})$ time for $\eps>0$ would be a challenge under the plausible hypothesis that Dominating Pairs has no improved algorithms even in the case that $\omega=2$.
-Under this hypothesis, we might as well compute the weighted majority graph and find all possible winners using Theorem~\ref{thm:schulze-allwinner-n2log4-n}, as it would take roughly the same time.
+Because in the proof we have $m=\Theta(n)$, our result shows that even testing whether a candidate is a winner in $\Oh(m^{2.5-\eps})$ time for $\eps>0$ would be a challenge under the plausible hypothesis that Dominating Pairs has no improved algorithms even in the case that $\omega=2$.
+Under this hypothesis, we might as well compute the weighted majority graph and find all winners using Theorem~\ref{thm:schulze-allwinner-n2log4-n}, as it would take roughly the same time.